Educational Leadership and Policy Studies Ed.D.

 |Elective Research Courses (3 credits, Suggested Research Courses Below or University courses approved by program faculty):||3|

 |Dissertation Writing Seminar|

 |Concentration: Graduate course options within CESS (guided by student interest and program advisor approval)||9|

 |Electives: Graduate courses in an area of student in any school or college||9|

 |Dissertation Research Credits:|

 |EDLP 491||Doctoral Dissertation Research||17|

-A maximum of nine (9) semester hours may be accepted in transfer from an accredited graduate program, and additional 6 credits may be applied for courses taken at The University of Vermont prior to admission.
-Transfer credit may be completed prior to admission to the Doctor of Education program provided that the credit is approved by the student's graduate studies committee and that the credit conforms to all other Graduate College requirements.
+A maximum of 9 credit hours may be accepted in transfer from an accredited graduate program, and additional 6 credits may be applied for courses taken at The University of Vermont prior to admission.
+Credits to transfer may be completed prior to admission to the Doctor of Education program provided that the credit is approved by the student's program advisor and conforms to all Graduate College and EDLP program requirements.

-Consistent with Graduate College requirements, the EDLP doctoral program requires students to complete a comprehensive examination of core knowledge prior to the completion of the degree program.
+Consistent with Graduate College requirements, the Ed.D. program requires students to complete a comprehensive examination of core knowledge prior to the completion of the degree program.
 This examination occurs in the semester following the completion of the core course curriculum.
-Currently the comprehensive examination is taken in October, following the spring semester and completion of the core courses.
-The examination will test knowledge in areas of study germane to all Ed.D. students.
+Currently the comprehensive examination is administered in October.
+The examination tests knowledge in areas of study germane to all Ed.D. students.
 Students may not sit for the comprehensive examination until they have successfully completed their core courses.